PAT3D: Physics-Augmented Text-to-3D Scene Generation: Related Work

 \paragraph{Scene Generation.} While single-object generation methods produce visually appealing assets, they often lack scale awareness and spatial grounding, making scene composition challenging.
 The primary bottlenecks in 3D scene generation include decomposing scenes into individual assets, estimating their relative scale and pose, and ensuring physical feasibility (e.g., contact, stability).
 Several works address these challenges through multi-stage pipelines.
 Early methods such as~\cite{vilesov2023cg3d,chen2024comboverse,han2024reparo} adopt object-centric reconstruction followed by layout and geometry optimization using physical constraints or differentiable rendering. \citet{shriram2024realmdreamer} lifts the scene image to 3D point clouds as a whole, inpaints occluded regions, and refines appearance using 2D diffusion priors.
 Recently, Large Language Models (LLMs) and VLMs are increasingly leveraged to infer spatial relations and scene structure. \citet{gao2024graphdreamer} constructs a scene graph with objects as nodes and their relations as edges. \citet{zhou2024gala3d} uses a VLM to generate a coarse layout, which is subsequently refined with rendering losses and physical constraints. \citet{yao2025cast} infers a scene graph describing simplified pairwise relationships between objects, and use them to optimize object poses and scales. \citet{wang2025embodiedgengenerative3dworld} similarly leverages LLM-based reasoning to query objects’ relative sizes and physical properties, enabling more plausible scene layouts.
 However, none of these methods can ensure physically accurate contact handling or maintain physical stability in the generated scene.
 Scene-level optimization under SDS loss is commonly used for joint geometry-text alignment~\cite{zhou2025layoutdreamer}, while \citet{huang2024midi} and \citet{xu2024comp4d} explore multi-instance and 4D compositional generation guided by spatial and trajectory priors.
+Building on similar SDS-based refinement, \citet{zhou2025layoutyour3dcontrollableprecise3d} generates compositional 3D scenes from 2D layouts, enabling controllable instance placement but still lacking accurate modeling of physical interactions between objects.
 Other approaches incorporate physical property estimation into 3D representations, either from visual cues~\cite{zhao2024automated} or explicit user input~\cite{chen2025physgen3d}, to support dynamic simulation or interaction~\cite{liu2024physgen}.
-Recent systems such as Blender-MCP and \citet{li2025phip} integrate LLM reasoning and generative priors into graphics tools like Blender, enabling fine-grained control and interactive refinement. \citet{sun2024layoutvlm} propose LayoutVLM, which uses a VLMs to generate differentiable spatial relations and jointly optimize 3D layouts in indoor scenes.
+Recent systems such as Blender-MCP, ~\cite{huang2025literealitygraphicsready3dscene}, and \citet{li2025phip} integrate LLM reasoning into graphics tools and simulation engines, enabling interactive behavior and fine-grained control. \citet{sun2024layoutvlm} propose LayoutVLM, which uses a VLMs to generate differentiable spatial relations and jointly optimize 3D layouts in indoor scenes.
 However, most existing scene generation methods focus primarily on layout composition.
 They either omit physical reasoning altogether or incorporate only simple physics priors to prevent object interpenetration, without modeling accurate contact interactions or ensuring physically stable scene layouts.
 We thus address this gap by novelly augmenting text-to-3D scene generation with differentiable rigid body contact simulation.